dhaven/davidhaven-blog/content/posts/5-steps-open-source.md

 1. **Based on your interest**.
 Choosing a project that you find interesting because of the value it adds to the world will bring a lot of satisfaction with each contribution.
 Even better if you are a user of the project.
 That will make it easier to understand the source code and you will be the first to reap the benefits of your contribution.
 2. **Based on your skills**.
 Finding a project that uses technologies you are familiar with will make it easier and faster for you to contribute.

+{{< alert icon="lightbulb" >}}
-→ Tip: Making an open source contribution can be a great opportunity to step outside your comfort zone and try your hand at a new programming language or discover a new framework!
+Making an open source contribution can be a great opportunity to step outside your comfort zone and try your hand at a new programming language or discover a new framework!
+{{< /alert >}}

 ## 2. A deeper analysis of your project shortlist